VitorOnoue/bootcamp/README.md

 + convention: unless the variable starts with _, they are all public
   + if it starts with _, it should be considered private

+#### properties - 6/21

++ TLDR, @property for get methods, @variable.setter for set methods, @variable.deleter to destroy variables

+---

+### OOP'S four pillars: polymorphism - 6/21

++ polymorphism is the concept of allowing a function/method to have a single name, but do different things according to the way its being called
+  + the function len is a good example: if it receives a single string, it returns the size of that string - if it receives a list of numbers, it returns the amount of numbers on the list

++ depends of inheritance - no inheritance = no true polymorphism

+---

+### class variables vs instance variables - 6/21

++ by assigning a value to a variable in the class' scope, all instances created will contain that variable/value

+---

+### class methods and static methods - 6/21

++ class methods are tied to the class, not the object/instance
+  + first parameter points to the class
+  + class methods are usually used to create factory methods (methods that create instances)

++ static methods are also tied to the class, but cant access the class itself
+  + no parameter pointing to the class
+  + are inside of a class because "it makes sense"
+  + e.g., a method called `is_empty(list)` that checks if a given list is empty

++ for better understanding, check methods/classes.py